 The main aspects of this plan were summarised in the Spanish National Report to the second extraordinary meeting of the Convention on Nuclear Safety.
-The plan included the in-depth, open review of the provisions set forth in the document, which establishes the main provisions and criteria for Preparedness, Planning and Response to nuclear emergencies, the so called PLABEN (Basic Plan for Nuclear Emergencies).
-Eleven general issues were identified to be the main points, on which the review work will be focused:
+The plan included the in-depth, open review of the provisions set forth in the document, which establishes the main provisions and criteria for Preparedness, Planning and Response to nuclear emergencies, the so-called PLABEN (Basic Plan for Nuclear Emergencies).
+Eleven general issues were identified to be the main points, on which the review work is being focused.
+These issues will be included in the new revision of the PLABEN, which is currently under elaboration and is being coordinated by the General Direction for Civil Protection and Emergencies (DGPCE, Ministry of the Interior) and is foreseen to be released throughout 2018.